 NSF recognizes that exact levels of support for these activities likely cannot be determined in advance.
 We expect to accommodate adjustments as needed via budget reallocations, supplemental support, or other available mechanisms.

 C. Due Dates

-• Full Proposal Deadline(s) (due by 5 p.m. submitter's local time):
+- Letter of Intent Due Date(s) (required) (due by 5 p.m. submitter's local time): - January 18, 2019 - Full Proposal Deadline(s) (due by 5 p.m. submitter's local time):